Two killed after small plane crashes in Marin Headlands

 SAN FRANCISCO (KRON) — Two people were found dead at a crash site after a small airplane went down in the Marin Headlands Friday afternoon, according to a tweet from the Golden Gate National Park Service.
 An emergency beacon was activated for a small aircraft at 2:15 p.m. on Friday.
 A search determined the crash site to be on a backcountry ridge north of Conzelman Road, away from roads and trails, the tweet stated.

+The Federal Aviation Administration confirmed the aircraft as a single-engine Vans RV-10 in a statement to KRON4.
+The plane crashed in the Golden Gate National Recreation Area, northwest of the Golden Gate Bridge, at approximately 2:40 p.m. local time.

-The two individuals who had been in the plane were found deceased at the site.
+There were two people on board.
+Both were found deceased at the crash site.
 Visitor access to the Marin Headlands or traffic are not affected at this time, according to the Park Service.
-The crash site is closed for the investigation and the area is obscured by fog, the Park Service added in a subsequent tweet.
+The crash site is closed for the investigation and the area is obscured by fog, the Park Service tweeted.

 KRON On is streaming live now